Generated regional West Virginia river scene for Greenbrier River West Fork planning; not an exact location photo

 Not for an automated live score.
 This page links the best available flow source where one exists, but the fishability answer stays conservative until a current readable gauge is available for the exact reach.
 Check the linked source, weather, clarity, access, and recent rain before going.

-Start near Durbin and the West Fork Trail corridor, then confirm public access and posted land before fishing.
+Start near Durbin and the West Fork Trail area, then confirm public access and posted land before fishing.

 Not for an automated live score.
 This page links the best available flow source where one exists, but the fishability answer stays conservative until a current readable gauge is available for the exact reach.
 Check the linked source, weather, clarity, access, and recent rain before going.